phpstan/phpstan/website/src/user-guide/command-line-usage.md

 Please note that the exit code differs in this case.
 Exit code 0 means that the baseline generation was successful and the baseline is not empty.
 If there are no errors that the baseline would consist of, the exit code is 1.

+By default PHPStan will not generate an empty baseline.
+However you can pass `--allow-empty-baseline` alongside `--generate-baseline` to allow an empty baseline file to be generated.

 ### `--autoload-file|-a`

 If your application uses a custom autoloader, you should set it up and register in a PHP file that is passed to this CLI option.
 Relative paths are resolved based on the current working directory.